First-order methods on bounded-rank tensors converging to stationary points: Retraction-free GRAP-R method

 \section{Retraction-free GRAP-R method}

 Based on the retraction-free partial projection~\cref{eq: retraction-free projection}, we develop the retraction-free gradient-related approximate projection method with rank decrease (rfGRAP-R).
 Since the partial projection~\cref{eq: retraction-free projection} is retraction-free, we propose a different rank-decreasing procedure that only monitors the last singular value of unfolding matrices.
-We prove that the rfGRAP-R method converges to stationary points.
+We prove that the rfGRAP-R method converges to stationary points in a similar fashion as the GRAP-R method.